 Under state law, it is "unlawful for the pupils of any public secondary school to participate in or be members of any secret organization."
-The Board of Education is
+The Board of Education is empowered to deny to any student who violates the law any or all privileges of the school, or it may expel such student for failure to comply with the law.

-STUDENT ATTENDANCE - Policy No. 5008
+STUDENT ATTENDANCE - OPS Policy 5008